 Are you wanting the certificate to be put on your website, or hung in your office?
 Or are you wanting a deep learning experience covering a wide range of topics.
 Both of these are valid reasons for taking a home staging course.

 I hope my website helps you choose which home staging course is best for you.
 I certainly enjoyed reviewing the courses!
+One thing to note however, is that if you are looking for an interior decorating certification course, then that is an entirely different kettle of fish.
+For that, we recommend checking out the Interior Decorating Institute.

 With that said, head to our list of best home staging courses to get started!